 To defer creating a component, wrap the create() call in a JS function that you can call on demand.
 If you take this approach, you can also destroy() components to free up client resources, and later re-create them from your constructor function.

 To defer drawing a component, set its autoDraw property to false.
 Or call the global isc.setAutoDraw(false) to disable automatic drawing for all subsequently created components.
 To explicitly draw a component, call draw().
 You can also clear() components to free up client resources, and call draw() again later.

+Multiple Primary Keys

+DataSources with multiple primary keys are supported by most components and interactions that involve primary keys, including ListGrid editing as well as the server-side SQL, Hibernate and JPA connectors.
+Multiple primary key are not supported for defining tree structures, or for certain convenience features like dataSourceField.includeFrom.

+However, if you have a choice, it's preferred to use a singular primary key of type "sequence".
+Validation logic and/or a unique constraint in the data store can be used to ensure the uniqueness of values across multiple fields.